These docs are under active development.

 1 At least one file did not finish cleanly (failed test, panicked runner, timed-out file).
 With --coverage, also reflects the coverage post-run's exit code if it failed.

-2 Internal error — config load failure, pre-flight failure, panic in the dispatcher.
+2 Internal error — config load failure, pre-flight failure, a dynamic profile's build command failing, or a panic in the dispatcher.

 The exit code is intentionally clamped to 0/1/2 rather than reflecting the number of failed files, so shell scripts don't have to worry about overflow at the 256-file mark or accidentally interpret failed_count == 2 as the internal-error sentinel.